itswadesh/simple-restful-api-angularjs/README.md

 ## Creating ReSTful API using NodeJS and consuming in AngularJS

-Create simple ReST API using NodeJS, MongoDB and consuming in a application created with AngularJS The full tutorial can be foud @ http://angularcode.com/creating-rest-api-using-nodejs-and-consuming-in-angularjs/
+Create simple ReST API using NodeJS, MongoDB and consuming in a application created with AngularJS.
+The full tutorial can be foud @ http://angularcode.com/creating-rest-api-using-nodejs-and-consuming-in-angularjs/
 #### Requirements
 Install the following 2 softwares